realtimetec/nextcloud/README.md

 CentOS 7/8 / Amazon Linux 2 / Fedora 30 are work in progress

+PHP Version 7.3

-Not yet tested with other versions and flavours of Linux.
+Not yet tested with other versions and flavours of Linux - e.g. Debian 11.
+And neither with PHP Version 7.4.

 Install
 -------